glome/glome-wp/readme.txt

 * API Base Path: address of the Glome API server.

-* API UID: UID for this particualr Wordpress site.
+* API UID: UID for this particular Wordpress site.

 * API Key: API key for this particular Wordpress site.